-Increase the heat to high and deglaze the pan with white wine or chicken stock.
+Increase the heat to high and deglaze the pan with a splash white wine or chicken stock.
 Scrape any browned bits into the stock.
 Cook until most of the liquid is gone and any wine smell has gone.

 Add shallots, garlic cloves and bacon to the pan and fry until bacon is nicely coloured, about 4 minutes.

 Pour in the stock, add the herbs and bring to a rolling simmer.

 Reduce the heat and pour in the cream, stirring to combine.
 Add the pork back to the pan.